mlvl42/proxyc/README.md

 > chaining tool, consider using [one](https://github.com/haad/proxychains)
 > of the [popular](https://github.com/rofl0r/proxychains-ng) choices.
 >
-> Since this projects relies on hooking function calls via LD_PRELOAD, it will
+> Since this project relies on hooking function calls via LD_PRELOAD, it will
 > only work with dynamically linked programs.

 ## Installation